Thyraz/energy-custom-graph/README.md

 > **RAW data behaviour:** When you combine raw history series, the card reuses the most recent available value for each term at the evaluated timestamp.
 This “last-known value” fallback keeps calculations stable even if sensors don’t report at identical times.
 >
-> **Constant-only calculations:** If every term is a constant (multiply/add/clip allowed), the card creates simulated points across the visible time range.
+> **Constant-only calculations:** If every term is a constant, the card creates simulated points across the visible time range.
 That makes it easy to draw horizontal reference lines or to use as a baseline for filling signals stacked on top.

 | Key | Type | Default | Description |
 | --- | ---- | ------- | ----------- |